 Note: The Memory Calculator is available only in the vSphere Web Client.

 This check box is active only for guest operating systems on which VMware supports 3D.

 - (Optional) Select a 3D Renderer.

-Selects the appropriate option (software or hardware) for this virtual machine.
+Option Description Automatic Selects the appropriate option (software or hardware) for this virtual machine.
 Software Uses normal CPU processing for 3D calculations.
 Hardware